zalando/postgres-operator/docs/administrator.md

 ## Non-default cluster domain

-If your cluster uses a different DNS domain than `cluster.local`, this needs to be set in the operator configuration (`cluster_domain` variable).
+If your cluster uses a DNS domain other than the default `cluster.local`, this needs to be set in the operator configuration (`cluster_domain` variable).
 This is used by the operator to connect to the clusters after creation.

 ## Role-based access control for the operator